 Contact an Experienced Amusement Park Injury Attorney Today

 The tragic event that occurred at Six Flags is a much-needed reminder to amusement parks to always prioritize the safety of their employees and patrons.
 If you or a loved one have been injured at a theme park, do not hesitate to seek legal help.
 Without advice from an experienced amusement park injury attorney, you may be at risk for settling your case for less than you deserve.
 At The Reiff Law Firm, we have experienced workplace injury lawyers who are dedicated to handling your case.
-To find out what your case may be worth, call (215) 709-6940 for a free consultation with our personal injury lawyers.
+To find out what your case may be worth, call (215) 709-6940 for a free consultation with our personal injury lawyers in Philadelphia.